tiepdotme/lisacharlotterost.github.io/_posts/2016-10-19-election-map.md

 <br>
 **3. How we see ourselves**

-Even more important than working against stereotypes is it that we found ourselves on a map.
+Even more important than working against stereotypes is it that we find ourselves on a map.
 Imagine being one of the thousands of democratic voters in Utah or one of the millions of Republicans in California. **The map ignores you**, and has so since decades.
 “This is blue territory”, cartograms tells me about California.
 “There is not one Trump voter here.
 NOT ONE!”

 **Approximately half of the population can't find themselves and their vote on an electoral map**.
 Every vote counts, we say.
 Every vote matters.
 So why don’t we map every vote?